MaelCravero/conf-pattern-matching/slides/slides.md

 \pause
 #### Note
-We could think about using tags and end up with `Mem<mem_t>` to restrict the depth of the template, it would be possible to have it working but would still involve a lot of complexity.
+We could think about using tags and end up with `Mem<mem_t>` to restrict the depth of the template, it might be possible to have it working but would still involve a lot of complexity.

 ### There can't be that many cases, right?